 We refer you to the below information that explains IGS's system of "

-".
+" for Cone Penetration Testing.
 Normal run-of-the-mill CPT testing (done by everyone) is covered by Category IGS-1S or IGS-1C.
 Note that this can be a trade-off between pore pressure response and productivity, with a bias to productivity (to suit many clients' wishes).

 A more rigorous approach to management of pore pressure response is covered under the IGS Categories IGS-3S and IGS-3C (or even IGS-4C).
 We will seek your direction on the Test Category to adopt before each test - or overall for the project.
 But, if given no direction, our “default” will be Category 3C or 3S.